ray-project/ray/doc/source/dependency-management.rst

     runtime_env = {"working_dir": "https://github.com/example_user/example_repository/archive/HEAD.zip"}

-Here is a list of different use cases and corrseponding URLs:
+Here is a list of different use cases and corresponding URLs:

 - Example: Retrieve package from a GitHub public repository's latest commit